African Man Shot Dead for Breaking Virus Curfew

 Ali Gur, rector of Gaziantep University — one of the university hospitals working on the immune plasma therapy — told Anadolu: “We are completing our final preparations; we should be able to start the treatment by the end of April.”

-ISLAMABAD — An influential Islamic clerics council in Pakistan is urging Muslims to worship at home instead of going to mosques for Friday prayers to contain the spread of the coronavirus.
+An influential Islamic clerics council in Pakistan is urging Muslims to worship at home instead of going to mosques for Friday prayers to contain the spread of the coronavirus.
 The pandemic has caused 34 deaths in the Islamic nation.

 Mosques, however, will not be closed, and three to five people are allowed to enter.